SPE and UNEP Partner for Global Plastics Waste Treaty

 A roundtable discussion, hosted by Conor Carlin, SPE's UNEP Representative.

-Panelists will focus on:
+Panelists focused on:

 • What actually happened at UNEP INC-5.2